SEND Graduated Approach

 This is an approach required by the SEND Code of Practice which states:

-Where a pupil is identified as having SEN, schools should take action to remove barriers to learning and put effective special educational provision in place.
+Where a pupil is identified as having SEND, schools should take action to remove barriers to learning and put effective special educational provision in place.

-It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEN of children and young people.
+It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEND of children and young people.

 6.44 DFE Code of Practice